couchbaselabs/couchbeans/README.md

 Local beans are not stored on the cluster and processed locally on the node.
 Local beans can still be linked to other beans.

+### Internal beans
+Internal beans are represented by protected classes and never handled or available on any other than internal nodes.

+### External beans
+Global and local beans can be marked with `@External` annotation.
+External beans

+### Foreign beans
+Foreign bean is a bean object that is loaded on a node other than internal node that owns bean's vbucket.
+Couchbeans bean uploader instruments the following bean methods, changing their behavior on nodes other than the node that should be handling bean DCP events:
+- Setter methods are forced to only set the field value
+- `linkTo` and `linkFrom` methods create links instead of processing them
+- `update...` methods store provided beans onto the cluster and always return `null`